U.S. flag

 If E-Verify cannot instantly confirm employment eligibility, it must manually review government records.
 DHS will respond to most of these cases within 24 hours.

-It is possible for E-Verify to issue a dual mismatch, which means the case received a mismatch result from both agencies at the same time because information entered into E-Verify does not match records available to both SSA and DHS
+It is possible for E-Verify to issue a dual mismatch, which means the case received a mismatch result from both agencies at the same time because information entered into E-Verify does not match records available to both DHS and SSA.

 E-Verify identifies the agency or agencies associated with the mismatch in the Further Action Notice.